 Finding the perfect flat or dream house in a city requires patience and perseverance.
 Münster is no exception.
 The Municipal Housing Office is responsible for observing developments on the housing market.
 It provides citizens with information about rental prices and offers, promotes social residential projects and provides details of economic premises to let.

 The local newspapers, the "Westfälische Nachrichten“ (http://www.wn.de/) and the “Münstersche Zeitung“ (http://www.muensterschezeitung.de/ advertise the biggest selection of flats and houses for rent and for sale.
 The real estate sections in the Saturday and Wednesday editions are particularly comprehensive.
 The newspapers’ housing advertisements are complemented by regional and national online accommodation portals.
-A selection:

 The majority of flats and houses in Germany are sold or rented in a non-furnished condition.
 Fully- or partially-furnished flats are the exception.
 In Münster, furnished single rooms are usually offered in shared flats (WGs).
 As the name suggests, these are flats or houses shared by several tenants.
 Shared flats are an inexpensive accommodation option and extremely popular with students.
 Many rooms in shared flats are advertised in the free event magazine “na dann”, which appears every Wednesday.